russss/nhs-covid19-app-data/README.md

 ### risky_venues

 This contains the data from the [risky-venues endpoint](https://distribution-te-prod.prod.svc-test-trace.nhs.uk/distribution/risky-venues) which lists venue IDs where exposure could have taken place.
 This is used by the QR code checkin system.

+**Data note:** Some "risky venue" data is missing between Aug 3-6 2021.

 ### exposure_configuration